parsa-epfl/cloudsuite/docs/benchmarks/fb-oss-performance.md

 chmod +x cmd.sh
 ```

-To run the benchmark using HHVM edit the below lines in `cmd.sh`, with their private IP's
+To run the benchmark using HHVM edit the below lines in `cmd.sh`, with their private IP
 ```
 MYSQL_IP
 SIEGE_IP